 Mosaic Medical offers behavioral and emotional health services at all their clinics in Central Oregon.
 They offer help for all ages, and have school-based clinics as well.
 Call (541) 383-3005 to connect with the clinic nearest you in Prineville, Madras, Bend or Redmond.

 Connect with a local support group through NAMI Central Oregon (National Alliance on Mental Health.)
 They also offer free seminars and courses for people experiencing mental health problems in their families.

 Seniors can find help with mental wellness, connecting to a community, and living independently through the Council on Aging in Central Oregon.
-Learn more about their events and services at senior centers throughout Central Oregon by calling (541) 678-5483 or by email.
+Learn more about their events and services at senior centers throughout Central Oregon.
+Call (541) 678-5483 or send an email on their website.

 Seniors and adults with disabilities experiencing loneliness or depression can find connections by calling the Friendship Line, a 24-hour phone dedicated to emotional support, grief support, and referrals to local help.
-Call 1-800-971-0016 to speak with a trained support volunteer, or call (415) 750-4111 to sign up for weekly check-in calls.
+Call 1-800-971-0016 to speak with a trained support volunteer.

 Crook County Services

 Mental Health services are provided by Best Care Services located at 1103 NW Elm.
 Call (541) 323-5330.